 A required course for the Certificate in Hindu Studies and Diploma in Applied Theology programs.

-The course is divided into sections called modules.
-The course runs for eight weeks, with one module per week, with new materials being made available each week.
-Materials for this course will be a combination of original and curated content.
-Original content consists of lectures, live webinars, and writings from the instructor, and curated content consists of PDFs of articles, essays and selections from books and journals, readings from textbooks, and links to online videos and articles.
+This course consists of 8 modules, one module per week.
+Materials for this course will be a combination of original content (such as live webinars, recordings, and writings from the instructor) and curated content (such as PDFs of articles, essays and selections from books and journals, readings from textbooks, and links to online videos and articles).

 By participating in any program or course given by Ramakrishna Seminary, students consent to our Terms and Conditions Agreement.